actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 The result of the previous exercise is a cleaner agent that performs a single patrol round and then stops.
 Create a copy of the `CleanerBDIAgent.java` named `CleanerBDIAgentA1.java` to keep your code of the previous exercise.
+The continue editing the original `CleanerBDIAgent.java` for implementing the changes needed for this new exercise.

-Now we want to make the agent start over with a new patrol round whenever a patrol round is finished.
+We now want to make the agent start over with a new patrol round whenever a patrol round is finished.
 This is very easy in Jadex.
 Just change the `@Goal` annotation to `@Goal(recur=true)`.
 Execute the `Main` class and observe that the agent restarts to patrol after having completed a patrol round.